DonnKey/KioskInstaller/README.md

 ## Building it yourself

-You can of course take a branch and modify KioskInstaller as you wish.
+You can of course take a fork and modify KioskInstaller as you wish.
 Although it's a simple application, getting the setup to build and debug it is tricky because of the way it's downloaded and installed.